 - 1. Make the following statements true by adding not.
-(You may have to add do or does, too.) - a.
+(You may have to change the spelling of some words and add do or does, too!) - a.
 Men and women are not younger than boys and girls. - b.
 A rabbit does not have two legs. - c.
 A dog does not live in a tree. - d.
 The alphabet does not end with the letter X. - e.
 Not all the numbers from one to ten have the letter 'e' in them.
 (The sentence, All the numbers from one to ten do not have the letter e in them, is grammatically correct but factually incorrect.)